bregman-arie/mobile-dev-notebook/android_cheatsheet.md

 Create a layout:

 1. Right click on "res" folder  -> new -> Android resource directory.
 2. Name it "layout" and also change its type to "layout".
+Click on "OK" which should create the layout directory

 Next create a basic activity